samingming/samingming.github.io/content/authors/admin/_index.en.md

 ---
 # Display name
-title: "정사임(Jeong Saim)"
+title: "Jeong Saim"

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: "전북대학교 컴퓨터인공지능학부 3학년"
+role: "Junior, Department of Computer and Artificial Intelligence, Jeonbuk National University"

 # Status emoji
 status: